txpipe/pallas/README.md

 ### Network

-Wire-level implementation of the Ouroboros mini-protocols used to communicate with other Cardano nodes. `pallas-network2` is a P2P-focused rewrite intended to eventually replace `pallas-network`; new projects should evaluate both.
+Wire-level implementation of the Ouroboros mini-protocols used to communicate with other Cardano nodes.

 | Crates                              | Description                                                           |
 | ----------------------------------- | --------------------------------------------------------------------- |